Freelance Woman Working With Laptop Coffee Shop

 In 2007, the figure was 53.6 minutes, so commutes are becoming slower and longer.
 London has the longest journey time at one hour and 21 minutes.
 The same is true across Europe, with new technology giving more of us the capability to work from home without diminishing productivity or quality of output.
 But, leaving aside remote working, those new technologies are also fuelling a rise in freelance working.
 After all, why work from home for someone else, tied to set hours and a set wage structure, when you could set yourself free from all the corporate hassle?
 There are now well over 2 million freelancers in the UK, with some 20% of those in the creative industries – everything from design to creative writing.

-Freelance freedome.
+Freelance freedom.

-Working freelance gives people greater control over their lives, balances work with life outside work and, let’s face it, if you have a problem with your boss, you only have to talk to yourself.
+Working freelance gives people greater control over their lives, balances work with life outside work, and, let’s face it, if you have a problem with your boss, you only have to talk to yourself.
 It’s also a way of working that Covid-19 can only accelerate.
 As we emerge from lockdown, companies will inevitably downsize as they struggle to find a new normal.
 That gives freelancers a unique opportunity to flexibly and cost-effectively fill the void left behind by salaried employees.

-It’s therefore a good time to look at your own career options, and what the future might hold for you.We’re not advocating freelance working as an option for everyone.
+It’s therefore a good time to look at your own career options, and what the future might hold for you.
+We’re not advocating freelance working as an option for everyone.
 Many people like the security of a monthly salary and the camaraderie of the water cooler.
 But, for anyone thinking of making that freelance step, there is the issue of training and the acquisition of new skills.

 How do you develop new skills?